 Amazon Halo Sleep Score and Sleep Monitoring

-For users who suffer from Sleep apnea, this analysis can be really handy as you will be able to track how many times you were awake or had light sleep due to snoring related issues.
+For users who suffer from sleep apnea, this analysis helps you track how many times you were awake or had a light sleep due to snoring-related issues.

 The 11 Sleep lab aids are also quite handy.

-There are aids to help you fall asleep early such as via listening to a bedtime story or listening to isochronic tones to help reduce stress so that you can fall asleep faster.
+There are aids to help you fall asleep early, such as listening to a bedtime story or listening to isochronic tones to reduce stress to fall asleep faster.

-Also check the labs under Sleep quality, which provide you with tools that provide various calming music options, yoga nidra, meditation, and more to help you get quality sleep.
+Also, check the labs under Sleep quality, which provide tools that provide various calming music options, yoga Nidra, meditation, and more to help you get quality sleep.

-The Halo tracker also measures your body’s skin temperature while you are asleep.
+The Halo tracker also measures your body’s skin temperature while asleep.

 “Overall, we are pretty impressed with the whole Sleep monitoring feature on the Amazon Halo.
 Between the detailed metrics and a wide variety of labs combined with auto-detection, the Halo makes it a worthwhile device if you are looking for a wearable with simple yet powerful sleep monitoring features.”

-We didn’t try out the Tone and Body fat percentage features.
+We left out a few things here–we didn’t try out the tone at this point (we did later in this article) and Body fat percentage features.

-We would like to understand and explore all the privacy-related settings before we try out these features.
+We also like to better understand all the privacy-related settings before trying out these features.

 - The Science behind Amazon Halo’s Voice Tone analysis and plans for Blood Glucose and Blood Pressure monitoring